 Step 2: Submit your documentation of disability via your application, email, or in-person.

-Step 3: Schedule an intake appointment with the Disability Resources Coordinator.
+Step 3: Schedule an intake appointment with the Accessibility Resources Coordinator.
 The process and procedures for using any approved accommodations will be discussed during this meeting.

 Step 5: You and your professors will be sent a letter outlining your accommodations, via email.